edeykholt/signify-browser-extension/README.md

 # KERI Auth Browser Extension
 <span style="color:red">DRAFT</span>

-The primary goal of this extension is to provide a highly secure way to "sign in" to certain websites.
-The browser extension under development will enable a user to interact with conforming websites, to authenticate with the user’s KERI identifier and to authorize with an ACDC credential they’ve been issued.
+The primary goal of this extension is to provide a highly secure way to authentically "sign in" to certain websites.
+The browser extension under development will enable a user to interact with conforming websites, to *authenticate* with the user’s KERI identifier and to *authorize* with an ACDC credential they’ve been issued.

 It removes a class of problems website owners have from managing username-and-passwords or relying on federated identity providers that leak or correlate user usage patterns.